Introduction

 In contrast,

-true love is an act of will, not something that you fall into.
+real love is an act of will, not something that you “fall” into.

 You can fall into desperate desire, and you can fall into fatal attraction,

-but you cant fall into love.
-Love is a sacrifice of sorts, and its
+but you can’t fall into love.
+Love is not a feeling.
+Love is a sacrifice

-another [9]is to stand against the culturenot as a
+someone [9]—is to stand against the culture—not as a

 revolutionary or